I have just been charged. What should I do?

 If you have been charged with a crime, it is important you know your rights with the police.

 I am innocent and want to tell the police my side of the story.
 Why should I remain silent?

 The police are not judges or juries.
 Their job, in this context, is to obtain evidence which can be used by the prosecution in support of a charge against you.
 They are not working in your interests.

 Additionally, subject to a few exceptions, anything you say during your interview which is beneficial to you is generally not admissible as evidence in court.
-On the other hand, anything you say which the police believe could be used to support the charges, will generally be admissible.
+Conversely, anything you say which the police believe could be used to support the charges, will generally be admissible.
 Hence, there is a great risk in talking to police, with perhaps little to no benefit.
-We can deal with the police on your behalf and take away the stress of dealing with situations unfamiliar to you.
+At Potts, we are experienced criminal lawyers and we can deal with the police on your behalf and take away the stress of dealing with situations unfamiliar to you.

 I have never been to court before.
 What will happen when I attend?